The Unlikely Cat Sanctuary in Rome

 Torre Argentina Cat Sanctuary, Rome

-Would you like to support Torre Argentina Cat Sanctuary by visiting?
+Would you like to visit or support Torre Argentina Cat Sanctuary in Rome?

 1. Those are great pictures of the regal felines, Shing!
 Though, I highly disagree with Mark Twain on that particular quote 🙂 That would be horrific crime against the cats to have provided the sanctuary then taking it away.
 I’m glad you gave a detailed description because I thought maybe they were climbing all over the place.
 But, you make it crystal clear.
 Here’s to thoughts and prayers for the sanctuary staying intact! 🙂